 Section 103.
 No tent, treehouse, barn, camping quarters or any temporary structure shall be placed on any lot at any time except with the Association’s written permission

 Section 104.
 All construction shall be new.
-No building previously used at another location nor any building or structure originally constructed as a mobile dwelling or structure may be moved onto a lot or building site.
+No building previously used at another location nor any building or structure originally constructed as a mobile dwelling or structure may be moved onto a lot or building site, except as expressly provided in Section 108.

 Section 105.
 No building materials shall be stored on any lot, except temporarily during continuous construction of a building or its alteration or improvement, unless enclosed in a service yard or within a building so as not to be visible from any neighboring property or adjacent streets.